samanthalao/recipes/_recipes/matcha-latte.md

 My first memory with matcha was at Mitsuwa - a japanese supermarket with a food court inside.
 There was a small shop in the food court that served matcha drinks, I don't even remember the name, and my sister would often buy an iced matcha (no milk).
 During the covid shutdown, I got into making matcha lattes at home.
 Most recently, we hosted a few home cafes this fall/winter season where we served iced and hot matcha lattes!

-(Batch making the matcha concentrate was a game changer - it saved soo much time & no hand whisking involved, which probably saved my hand from cramping - let me know if you'd like the recipe for that!)
+(Batch making the matcha concentrate for the home cafe was a game changer - it saved soo much time & no hand whisking was involved, which probably saved my hand from cramping - let me know if you'd like the recipe for that!)

 ## Ingredients

 - 1-2 tsp matcha powder (2-3 g)
-- 30 mL warm water (&le 175 F)
+- 30 mL warm water (≤ 175 F)
 - 200 mL milk of choice (suggest dairy or oat)
 - 1 tsp sugar/simple syrup (optional)